 A: There are no out-of-pocket costs for any services or medications related to the patient's terminal illness.
-Western Reserve Care Solutions is a Medicare/Medicaid certified hospice program, offering a comprehensive Hospice Benefit.
+Hospice of the Western Reserve is a Medicare/ Medicaid certified hospice program, offering a comprehensive Hospice Benefit.
 This benefit covers the cost of all hospice care team services, medications and treatments related to the terminal illness, medical supplies and durable medical equipment.
 Many medical insurance companies have similar plans that cover hospice services.

-Q: Does the patient keep their own doctor?
+q: Does the patient keep their own doctor?